 Kamala Masters is one of the founders and teachers of the Vipassana Metta Foundation on Maui.
-She teaches retreats in the Theravada tradition at venues worldwide, including being a Guiding […]
+She teaches retreats in the Theravada tradition at venues worldwide, including being a Guiding Teacher at the Insight Meditation Society at Barre, Massachusetts.
+Practicing since 1975, her teachers have been the late Anagarika Munindra of India and the late […]

 Dharma